 Black Cultural Center

-Using a pan-African lens, the Black Cultural Center (BCC) seeks to counteract persistent anti-blackness by holistically enriching, educating, and advocating for University of Utah students, faculty, and staff through Black-centered programming, culturally affirming educational initiatives, and retention strategies.
+Using a pan-African lens, the Black Cultural Center (BCC) seeks to holistically enrich, support, and advocate for faculty, staff, and students through Black centered research, culturally affirming educational initiatives, and service.

 Center for Ethnic Student Affairs

 The Center for Ethnic Student Affairs (CESA) is committed to providing programming that assists students in navigating cultural, economic, social, and institutional barriers in order to achieve academic excellence and develop advocacy skills.

 The Dream Center works holistically with undocumented students and mixed-status families from college access to graduation.
 They engage in specialized college outreach and access strategies, provide individualized advising and scholarship support, promote campus-wide advocacy and trainings, and increase community-wide awareness of policies affecting current and future U of U undocumented students.

 The LGBT Resource Center acts in accountability with campus by identifying the needs of people with a queer range of (a)gender and (a)sexual experiences and responding with university-wide services.
 The goal of the Center is to provide resources, a safe environment, and educational outreach programs.

 Those who benefit from our scholarships are often the first of their family to attend college and hail from historically underserved communities.
 As these students navigate the transition from home to university life, your support makes a difference.

 American Indian Scholarship

 This scholarship supports students who are committed to working towards their educational goals and demonstrate the ability to make positive changes in their community.
 It will provide mentorship, resources, and academic advising from the time of admission through graduation.